loizoud94/ArcticMonkeysSurveyForm/README.md

 This repository contains two files:

-- `index.html` — the structure of the survey form.
+- `amsurveyform.html`: The HTML file containing the structure of the form.
-- `styles.css` — the styling for the form, designed to reflect an Arctic Monkeys aesthetic with a dark theme and bold colors.
+- `styles.css`: The CSS file providing the layout and theme of the form.

 ## Features